dspucches/dspucches.github.io/_posts/2023-02-22-starting-a-cybersecurity-career.md

 * [__Malicious LIfe__](https://open.spotify.com/show/1KHIsaZ9mX0NbzPrfId00q) - Malicious Life by Cybereason tells the unknown stories of the history of cybersecurity, with comments and reflections by real hackers, security experts, journalists, and politicians.

 ### Books

+There are plenty of cybersecurity books out there some are great for educational purposes and others are true stories from the industry.

 ### Homelab(s)